citp/privacy-policy-historical/s/sp/spa/spadeclub.com.md

-> *The following text is extracted and transformed from the spadeclub.com privacy policy that was archived on 2008-12-08.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081208015450id_/http%3A//www.spadeclub.com/sign-up/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the spadeclub.com privacy policy that was archived on 2009-05-20.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090520081251id_/http%3A//www.spadeclub.com/nl/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy - SpadeClub.com

+## Ready to get in on all the SpadeClub action?

+Just enter your E-mail Address to get started!

 **Your online safety is of utmost importance to us.
 Click Here to print this page.**